UPDATE: Nov. 3, 2016

-Unfortunately, I tend to move a lot, and it’s just happened again.
-So every time I pull up the tent and head off somewhere else, I’ll be refreshing the post and giving people a chance to offer their thoughts on their own mobility and that of their families, friends and neighbors.
+The way this post works is that every time I pull up the tent and head off somewhere else, I refresh it and give people a chance to offer their thoughts on their own mobility and that of their families, friends and neighbors.

-Now, if you’ll excuse me, it’s back to unpacking.
+Now, if you’ll excuse me, I have a life to enjoy.

 We’ve become a very mobile culture.
 Education, jobs, adventure, marriage – there are a lot of things that call us away from home in ways that were unprecedented even a generation ago.

 I’m like a lot of people in that I’ve moved around a lot, especially in the past few years.
-For instance, this is the 33rd place I have lived in my life and last week marked my 17th move since fall of 1993, with eight of them being of the interstate/cross-country variety.
+For instance, this is the 35th place I have lived in my life and today marks my 19th move since fall of 1993, with nine of them being of the interstate/cross-country variety.

 Three or four times I was in a place for a couple years or more, so that means there have also been times when I moved more than once a year, with all the stress that comes with it.
-(And this doesn’t even account for the times I moved back into the family home through the years – summers during college, for instance; I had multiple tours at 3870 Eastview Dr.)
+(The Denver to Seattle to Bend, OR and back to Denver loop in 15 months nearly killed me.)
+And this doesn’t even account for the times I moved back into the family home through the years – summers during college, for instance; I had multiple tours at 3870 Eastview Dr.

 Move 16 was one of the hellish ones.
 The job market in Denver, the city I have come to regard as home, was terrible.
-So I finally gave up on working for myself – something I’m not well suited for anyway – and the result was a new job with a great company 1331 miles away in Seattle.
+So I finally gave up on working for myself – something I’m not well suited for anyway – and the result was a new job 1331 miles away in Seattle.
 That’s a significant upheaval by any standard.

 What happened next was … well, maddening.
 Three months after I arrived the home office back east closed the Seattle operation and laid us all off.
 Perfect – on the beach in a city where you have no network, and worse, a city known for being cold to newcomers.

-I survived, barely, working projects (primarily for the company that had just laid me off) and then, a few weeks ago, they pinged me about coming back full time.
+I survived, barely, working projects (primarily for the company that had just laid me off) and then, in spring, they pinged me about coming back full time.
 Except I’d need to move to their Bend office.
 Less than a year after I moved from Denver to Seattle.

 Here’s the list of all the places I’ve lived in my life (that I can remember):